Alexey-Klimavtsov/Chat-serverSide-/README.md

 # The server-side of the application is a chat with various functionality.<br>

-### Stack: TypeScript, NestJS, Redis, Jest, MongoDB, WebSocket
+### Stack: TypeScript, NestJS, Redis, MongoDB, WebSocket

 The following functionality has been implemented: